Costa Rica–United States relations

 Relations between Costa Rica and the United States have been historically close; nevertheless there were instances in history where the US and Costa Rica disagreed.
 One such example might be the case of Freebooter William Walker.
 Nevertheless, considering that Costa Rica generally supports the U.S. in international fora, especially in the areas of democracy and human rights, modern day relations are very strong.

-According to the 2012 U.S. Global Leadership Report, 41% of Costa Ricans approve of U.S. leadership, while 15% disapproving and 44% uncertain.
+According to the 2012 U.S. Global Leadership Report, 41% of Costa Ricans approve of U.S. leadership, while 15% disapprove and 44% are uncertain.

 History

+19th century

-Costa Rica and The United States have maintained formal diplomatic relations since 1851.
+Costa Rica and the United States have maintained formal diplomatic relations since 1851.